 Dr. Nicolas Mottet is a Professor at University Hospital St. Etienne, Urology St. Etienne and Head of the Urology Department, University Hospital St. Etienne and University Jean Monnet, Saint-Etienne, France.
 He is board certified in surgery, urology and medical oncology.
 He is chairman of the EAU Working Group on Prostate Cancer Guidelines, board member of the Urology Group for the French Anti-Cancer Centre Federation, and member of the SIOG prostate cancer guidelines.
 He is the former coordinator the Testis and Penile Cancer Subgroup (French Urological Association 2000 – 2008).
 Prof. Mottet has published over 245 peer-reviewed papers and made numerous presentations and lectures; he is member of the Editorial Board of the European Urology Journal and a reviewer of more than a dozen of high-profile journals including the New England Journal of Medicine.
 He sits on the scientific advisory board of several multinational pharmaceutical companies.
 He coordinated or participated to more than 40 clinical trials and received several national grants.
 He is member of the AUA, EAU, AFU, ASCO, ESMO and SIOG.

-Derya Tilki is Professor of Urology at the Martini-Klinik Prostate Cancer Center in Hamburg, Germany.
-Professor Tilki received her urologic residency training in Munich, with research fellowships at Harvard Medical School in Boston and Weill Cornell Medical Center in New York.
-She completed a uro-oncology fellowship at UC Davis in Sacramento.
-Professor Tilki is a member of the EAU prostate cancer guideline panel, an associate editor of European Urology Focus and an editorial board member of European Urology.
-She has published more than 300 papers in international peer-review journals.
+Derya Tilki is a Professor of Urology at the Martini-Klinik Prostate Cancer Center, University Hospital Hamburg-Eppendorf, Hamburg, Germany.
+She obtained her medical degree at the University of Hamburg and received her urologic residency training in Munich, with research fellowships at Harvard Medical School in Boston and at Weill Cornell Medical Center in New York.
+She completed a urooncology fellowship at UC Davis in Sacramento, USA.
+Dr. Tilki is a member of the EAU prostate cancer guideline panel and an associate editor of European Urology Focus.
+She has published more than 300 papers in international journals

 Dr. Himisha Beltran is Director of Translational Research, Department of Medical Oncology, Dana-Farber Cancer Institute, and member of the Faculty of Medicine, Harvard Medical School.
 Dr. Beltran's research is focused on understanding mechanisms of treatment resistance in advanced prostate cancer through integration of clinical and molecular features of patients combined with preclinical modeling.
 They have focused on understanding mechanisms underlying an emerging subclass of androgen-indifferent prostate cancers that develop neuroendocrine features as an adaptive response mechanism upon selective therapeutic pressure of the androgen receptor (AR).
 The lab has used genomics and epigenomics to elucidate the molecular mechanisms driving evolution towards an AR-low state.
 The lab develops tissue and circulating biomarkers and novel therapeutic strategies for clinical translation.